But what if you found out that you didn’t just have an email inbox where you receive messages from friends, family and co-workers?

-Originally conceived of as a newcomer’s guide to spiritual life, The Light Inside has become much more than that.
-Since it’s release in 2014 the book has reached thousands of readers across the globe and continues to attract a wide and diverse audience.
+Originally conceived as a newcomer’s guide to spiritual life, The Light Inside has become much more than that.
+Since its release in 2014 the book has reached thousands of readers across the globe and continues to attract a wide and diverse audience.

-“I’m grateful for the opportunities I had to study and practice with the wisdom teachers and traditions that inspired this book.
-My hope is that The Light Inside will provide companionship to others on their own spiritual journeys for many years to come.”
+“I’m beyond grateful for the opportunities I’ve had to study and practice with some of the great wisdom teachers and traditions around the world.
+I hope this book will provide companionship to others on their own spiritual paths.” -C.S.
+Drury

 Positive Thinking in a Dark Age is a collection of fourteen essays written over the past fifteen years by visionary activist, thinker and teacher, Jim Tull.
 The collection was compiled by C.S.
 Drury and published by Puma Negra Publishing.